vrushaliraut/sorting_hat/LaundryList.md

 # What needs to be done
-ScannerOutput
+ScannerOutput - done
-FileOutput
+FileOutput - done
 Capacity check - done
 Should return final output - done
-Student registration number is not unique - check where error is coming.
+Student registration number is not unique - check where error is coming. - done With capacity 1,2,3 less than 4 suffice? -
-With capacity 1,2,3 less than 4 suffice?
+Handle Overflow condition